bsc-quantic/pypickup/README.md

 pypickup add numpy
 ```

-This will create a folder in the default location (~/.pypickup/) in which all the stablished files (.whl and .zip) for the specified package will be downloaded.
+This will create a folder in the default location (./.pypickup/) in which all the stablished files (.whl and .zip) for the specified package will be downloaded.
 Besides, it will create the corresponding metadata files (index.html) to track that package.
 The next time you want to synchronize the same package against the PyPI remote repository, you should do:

 ```
 pypickup update numpy
 ```

 This will download the new packages available in the remote, in case there is any.
 It'll do nothing otherwise.
 It also updates the index.html of the indicated package with the new downloaded packages, as expected.

+To redefine another default location we may set an environment variable PYPICKUP_INDEX_PATH.

 2 more commands are available to remove packages and to list the available ones already added: